Differences Between Java List and Array List

 5) List subList(int start, int end)

-It will return a list from start to end where the start is the starting index and end will be the ending index.
+It will return a list from start to end where the start is the starting index, and the end will be the ending index.
 Elements in a list can also be referenced by the invoking object.

 1) void add(int index, Object obj)